Gojjam

-Gojjam (ጎጃም gōjjām, originally ጐዛም gʷazzam, later ጐዣም gʷažžām, ጎዣም gōžžām) is a historical provincial kingdom in northwestern Ethiopia, with its capital city at Debre Markos.
+Gojjam (ጎጃም gōjjām, originally ጐዛም gʷazzam, later ጐዣም gʷažžām, ጎዣም gōžžām) is a historical provincial kingdom in northwestern Amhara region of Ethiopia, with its capital city at Debre Markos.
+99.2% of the Gojjam residents are part of the Amhara people, whilst a small percentage of other ethnicities makes up the rest.

 During the 18th century, Gojjam's western neighbors were Agawmeder in the southwest and Qwara in the northwest.
 Agawmeder, never an organized political entity, was gradually absorbed by Gojjam until it reached west to the Sultanate of Gubba; Juan Maria Schuver noted in his journeys in Agawmeder (September 1882) that in three prior months, "the Abyssinians considerably advanced their frontier towards the West, effacing what was left of the independent regions."
 Gubba acknowledged its dependence to Emperor Menelik II in 1898, but by 1942 was absorbed into Gojjam.
 Dek Island in Lake Tana was administratively part of Gojjam until 1987.
 The capital city is Bahir Dar.